Jyotibrat/Caption_generator/README.md

 This project is registered as a open source project in the Android Club Winter of Code (AcWoc) 24' event conducted by the Android Club of VIT Bhopal University.

 ## Overview
 The **Caption Generator** project is an open-source tool that uses image recognition and caption generation to provide meaningful descriptions for images.
-It features a user-friendly interface built with Gradio, allowing users to upload an image and receive an auto-generated caption.
+It features a user-friendly interface built with Gradio, allowing users to upload an image and receive an auto-generated caption and also we can ask the the question about the image .

 This project is written in Python and is open for contributions.